Krypton

 Krypton documents on iCloud Drive (or Dropbox) must first be imported before they can be decrypted and viewed.
 After touching Action and selecting Import From iCloud Drive (or Import From Dropbox) the item is marked busy until the download completes and the ciphertext is stored in the vault.
 At that point you use the item as you normally would.
 If you swipe to delete the vault copy of an iCloud Drive-backed (or Dropbox-backed) document only the vault item is removed.
 But if you swipe to delete the iCloud Drive (or Dropbox) item then the ciphertext is removed from your device, iCloud Drive (or Dropbox) and all synchronized devices.

-To move an item from the vault to iCloud Drive (or Dropbox) touch Action and select Send To iCloud Drive (or Send To Dropbox).
+To move an item from the vault to iCloud Drive (or Dropbox) touch Action and select Export To iCloud Drive (or Export To Dropbox).

 Krypton handles iCloud Drive (and Dropbox) version conflicts simply: the last document pushed to iCloud Drive (or Dropbox) wins.
-So, if you create encrypted documents having identical names on two offline iDevices and/or Macintoshes, then as each device connects to the Internet it stores its version of the document on iCloud Drive (or Dropbox); consequently, the second copy overwrites the first and becomes the true copy.
+So, if you create encrypted documents having identical names on two offline devices, then as each device goes online it stores its version of the document on iCloud Drive (or Dropbox); consequently, the second copy overwrites the first and becomes the true copy.

 Krypton distinguishes vault items that have duplicate names by displaying a tiny overlay indicating the item's cloud repository source.